alan-ppl/alan/README.md

     - Use standard parallelisation tricks to sample from the unsplit latents at the top.
     - Then recompute the split log-prob, fixing the split latents at the top.

+Sampling:
+  * When sampling there's always a K-dimension.
+  * The K-dimension could be of size 1 though.

 Principles:
   * P has exactly the same structure as Q, except that Q lacks data.